-That's with a direct view of the sky.
-If we put buildings into the equation, it "improves" even more.
+That is with a direct view of the sky.
+As we bring buildings into the equation, it gets even "better".

 Let's be positive.
 There are days when he behaves better, usually at higher speeds.
 A bike track usually looks better and he can pass the same spot twice, although he does choke a little on the turns.

-Even on race days it seems that he wants to accompany you with a good workout and decides not to go out drunk.
+Even on race days he seems to want to go along with a good workout and decides not to go out drunk.
 I think.
-A track like this with any other device would be considered bad.
-In the Apple Watch I consider it "a good day".
+Such a track achieved with any other device would be considered bad.
+On the Apple Watch I consider it "a good day".

 But I think it has a life of its own.
 Besides being quite vague.
 For example, you may decide that running a half-marathon is too tiring, and since we're close to the starting point the best option is to stop running, which is Sunday and it's very early.
 I'll stay here having a beer and you go on your way.
 But, hey!
 Don't worry because I'll leave you in the hands of the accelerometer and in the end I'll be able to set a reasonable final distance.
 It doesn't matter how precise it is; you won't be first, what do you care?